Back to California

 Prohibited persons

-Individuals who are not allowed to own or use firearms because they have committed certain crimes.
+People who are not allowed to own, buy, or possess firearms because they have committed certain crimes involving guns.

 Limits and Unknowns

-• The bill does not specify what happens if someone violates this new rule before January 1, 2027.
+• The bill does not specify what happens if someone is found guilty of a firearm-related crime before January 1, 2027.

 Bill History